 You Too 2:100:00/2:10

 I hope you are all well!
 Nothing is impossible and everything is possible !
-In this chapter I am going to share with you the music production insight, conclusion and the approach to songwriting for one of my 'background' projects.
+In this chapter I am going to share production insight for one of my 'background' projects.
 This is not going to be in details, but the most specific things will be touched in general on how the song transformation occurred during the songwriting.
 When the production of the beat structure was clear, I started to build up the parts of sound design approaching synth background pads, leading violins and vocal background elements.
-By doing that my entire idea of the planned pure hip - hop track production was under fire and since then I knew this is not going to be a traditional hip hop piece, although technically the beat character came out by itself in a hip - hop genre.
+By doing that my entire idea of the planned pure hip - hop track production was under fire and since then I knew this is not going to be a traditional hip - hop piece.
 I was carrying on with songwriting until the song and lyrics were written and the voice - over was completed, by whom at this time?
 I had to take my own initiative working on the rough vocal recording to rely on my own speaking - rapping word qualities.
-When demoing was completed, I sent my private version to the music connection hub review panel to find out the track's weaknesses and strengths either of the structure, melody or mixing.
-This is the kind of procedure and the last resort which is the least likely for my music, and honestly who likes to be criticised, but as a indie music producer I need feedbacks from music experts, labels and publishers.
-Eventually I need extra 'ears' to improve music production, to avoid mistakes, to learn.
-I would say that every accomplished song by myself has to be tested and "approved" by selected experts before it can be published officially; or if I am not quite sure about the foundation of the demo track and it's potential.
+When demoing was completed, I sent it to the music networking hub review panel to find out the track's weaknesses and strengths of the structure and whether the song foundation has any potential for the further development.
+This is the kind of procedure and the last resort which is used to have feedbacks from music experts.
 Usually feedbacks are coming back with a variety of different opinions - music is subjective, but one came through with this message, see below.

 Kids in Love 3:210:00/3:21